 One of the great triumphs of the digital age is that now, more than ever, marketing is measurable.
 Sure, we’ve always had the ability to gather qualitative data, but in the 21st century, we’re surrounded by an influx of tools that make collecting, analysing and disseminating that data an absolute breeze.

 If you’re a school marketer trying to make sense of your data using a program like GA, it’s handy to have some insight into the best metrics to use to get the most out of that giant page of numbers.
 That’s why we’ve rounded up five school marketing metrics you should be using right now — keep reading to find out what they are.

 Some marketers completely overlook their website hits and prefer to focus on project-specific metrics, which is totally fine, but also prevents you from getting a handle on the bigger picture.
 Traffic is a great metric to focus on as it helps contextualize all your other stats down the line.

 Of course, we don’t recommend you simply look at the number of hits you’re getting per day and end there — if you have the capabilities within Google Analytics or another program, dive into your users’ trajectories and see where they end up navigating to.
-This will give you insight into what’s drawing attention on-site from a UX and visual perspective, rather than a search perspective.
+This will give you insight into what’s drawing attention on-site from a user experience (UX) design perspective, rather than a search perspective.

 Channels are the one thing that every marketer should be measuring — no questions asked.
 If you’re not quite up to speed on this vital metric, it refers to where your traffic is coming from, whether that be organic search (Google, Bing etc.), paid search (ads on these search engines or other sites), direct traffic (users typing your address into their search bar), social, email, referral (via links on other sites) and so on.
 Keeping on top of this metric ensures that you know where your hits are coming from, and conversely, where they’re not.

 Let’s run a quick example of how you can use channel split data to your advantage.